Unmasked app provides mental health support

-The UK’s first free peer to peer support App, the brainchild of two local men, is being launched this month in a bid to help people with mental health issues find friendship and support, whatever their state of mind.
+The UK’s first free peer to peer support app, the brainchild of three local men, is being launched this month in a bid to help people with mental health issues find friendship and support, whatever their state of mind.

 Doug Dennison, 35, and Logan Smith, 26, have been friends for over a decade.
 The men each had their own individual reasons for seeking help in the mental health arena, which led to the idea of the app.